Dansby Swanson Player Props: Cubs vs. Dodgers

 Dansby Swanson At The Plate

-- Swanson has 22 hits this season and a team-best OBP of .449.
+- Swanson leads Chicago with an OBP of .432 this season while batting .315 with 15 walks and 16 runs scored.

-- Among qualifying hitters in MLB, his batting average ranks 12th, his on-base percentage ranks sixth, and he is 121st in the league in slugging.
+- Among the qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks seventh and he is 133rd in slugging.

-- Swanson has reached base via a hit in nine games this year (of 17 played), and had multiple hits in seven of those games.

-- He has not hit a long ball in his 17 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.